Henrik Pontoppidan: Family

 His first wife was Mette Marie Hansen, a woman from a farming family in northern Zealand, with whom he had three children, one of whom died at a young age.
 The couple separated in 1889, after Pontoppidan met Antoinette Caroline Elise Kofoed.
 He married Kofoed in 1892, and they had a daughter and a son.
 Kofoed, who struggled with poor health, died in 1928.
 Pontoppidan had to provide for two families, which presented many difficulties.
 Both of his sons emigrated, one to the U.S. and one to Brazil.

 Main works

-The three novels which are normally considered to be Pontoppidan's main works were written from about 1890 to 1920.
-In these works he established on his own terms a Danish version of the "broad description of society" novel in the tradition of Balzac and Zola.
-Centred on a hero he paints a picture of Denmark in the era of the Constitutional Struggle between Conservative and Liberals, rising industrialisation, cultural conflicts and awakening revolutionary movements.
+The three novels that are normally considered to be Pontoppidan's main works were written from about 1890 to 1920.
+In these works he established a Danish version of the "broad description of society" novel in the tradition of Balzac and Zola.
+Centred on a hero, he paints a picture of Denmark in the era of the Constitutional Struggle between Conservative and Liberals, rising industrialisation, cultural conflicts and awakening revolutionary movements.